Applied Part 9. Model Routing and Token Budget

 --out out/budget_plan.json

-Model cascade failures as ranked failover, not as simple replacement of one model with another.
-Failover here is a load switching plan on tier failure.
-Let's look at the difference in approaches.
+Model the failure cascade as ranked failover, not as a simple replacement of one model with another.
+Failover here is a load-switching plan when a tier fails.
+Let us look at the difference in approaches.

 Bad: > When local-coder falls, all traffic goes to frontier-reviewer.

-Problem: the expensive tier will eat the daily quota in minutes and will be unable to serve real P0/P1 when they arrive.
+Problem: the expensive tier will eat the daily quota in minutes and will not be able to serve real P0/P1 when they arrive.

-Good: > When local-coder falls, only tasks with severity in [P0, P1] and age > 90s go to frontier-reviewer, the rest — to degraded queue.
+> When local-coder falls, only tasks with severity in [P0, P1] and age > 90s go to frontier-reviewer; the rest go to the degradation queue (degraded queue).

-If local-coder falls, do not let the entire incoming flow automatically into frontier-reviewer.
-Otherwise the expensive tier will quickly exhaust quota and lose ability to serve truly critical cases.
+If local-coder falls, do not automatically send the entire incoming flow to frontier-reviewer.
+Otherwise the expensive tier will quickly exhaust the quota and lose the ability to serve truly critical cases.

-Instead, the budget keeper (budget-keeper, token budget control service) calculates several parameters every minute: spent[p] and queue[p] (spent and queue length in phase p), quota[p] (remaining quota), incident age, blast radius, and model confidence gap.
-Based on this, it selects only those tasks where delay is more dangerous than cost.
-Such ranked failover changes escalation timing: some incidents go to frontier-reviewer immediately, some stay in degraded mode, and some transfer to manual channel after a set timeout.
+Instead, the budget-keeper (token budget control service) every minute counts several parameters: spent[p] and queue[p] (spent and queue length in phase p), quota[p] (remaining quota), incident age, blast radius, and the model confidence gap.
+Based on this, it selects only those tasks where delay is more dangerous than spend.
+Such ranked failover changes the escalation time: some incidents go to frontier-reviewer immediately, some remain in degraded mode, and some move to the manual channel after a given timeout.

-Emergency mode, or "red button", is a switch to protected mode.
-The figurative name is acceptable, but in artifacts fix exactly the emergency mode conditions.
-It is needed as a separate management mode because automatic failover itself can become a source of emergency.
-Activation conditions are formal: two consecutive windows with token_health risk growth (composite token budget health indicator), queue above limit, SLA breach on critical severities, or failure of the local endpoint serving local-coder.
+Emergency mode, or the "red button", is a switch to a protected mode.
+The figurative name is acceptable, but in artifacts record the actual emergency mode conditions.
+It is needed as a separate control mode, because automatic failover itself can become a source of incident.
+Activation conditions are formal: two consecutive windows with token_health risk growth (composite token budget health indicator), queue above the limit, SLA breach for critical severities, or the local endpoint serving local-coder falling.

-After triggering, the system limits new queue, prohibits mass automatic remediations, preserves frontier-reviewer for P0/P1, and transfers other decisions to manual or quasi-manual mode.
+After triggering, the system limits the new queue, forbids mass automatic remediations, reserves frontier-reviewer for P0/P1, and moves the rest of the decisions to manual or quasi-manual mode.
 Manual mode is not a rollback to chaos.
-Let it inherit the same file protocol, evidence chain, and PostToolUse checks, so that after stabilization the reasons for each decision can be recovered.
+Let it inherit the same file protocol, evidence chain, and PostToolUse checks, so that after stabilization the reasons for each decision can be reconstructed.

-Anti-Goodhart logic in validation.md closes the main risk of budget optimization: improving reported metrics at the cost of hidden degradation of real incident management.
-The anti-Goodhart rule is a ban on counting a release as successful if one metric rose at the cost of degrading others.
+The anti-Goodhart logic in validation.md closes the main risk of budget optimization: improving reported metrics at the cost of hidden degradation of real incident management.
+The anti-Goodhart rule is a prohibition on counting a release as successful if one metric grew at the expense of degradation of others.

-If you control only MTTR, the system may faster close complex incidents as non-critical, suppress escalation share, or push inconvenient P0s to manual channels without full post-mortem.
-Therefore validate MTTR together with four guard metrics and one activation condition.
-Their role is conveniently kept in one table.
+If you control only MTTR, the system may close complex incidents faster as non-critical, lower the share of escalations, or push inconvenient P0s into manual channels without a full post-mortem.
+Therefore, validate MTTR together with four guard metrics and one check activation condition.
+It is convenient to keep their role in one table.

-Count MTTR improvement as invalid if any guard metric crossed its boundary.
-The paired check is exactly for this: a pretty reported metric should not cover degradation of resilience, silent P0 failures, or rupture of the evidence chain.
+Consider an MTTR improvement invalid if even one guard metric crossed its boundary.
+The paired check exists for exactly this: a pretty reported metric should not mask resilience degradation, silent P0 failures, or a broken evidence chain.

 checks: